pawl/raspberry-pi-1u-server/README.md

 ### Switch
 * $19.99 - [NETGEAR 8-Port Gigabit Ethernet Unmanaged Switch (GS308)](https://www.amazon.com/NETGEAR-8-Port-Gigabit-Ethernet-Unmanaged/dp/B07PFYM5MZ/)
     * 12v, so can use the ATX power supply easily.
-    * Using an unmanaged due to a limited number of IP addresses, and to make a firewall and router for a private network unnecessary.
+    * Using an unmanaged switch due to a limited number of IP addresses, and to make a firewall and router for a private network unnecessary.

 ### Single Board Computer
 * 5x $35 - [Raspberry Pi 4b](https://www.canakit.com/raspberry-pi-4-2gb.html)